 CLERMONT — Authorities arrested a 33-year-old Clermont man in a counterfeiting operation that might have spread fake bills throughout northeast Iowa.
 More arrests are possible.

-Jason George Massman is charged with the class B felon of ongoing criminal conduct, class D felonies of falsifying public documents and forgery, and the misdemeanors of unlawful possession of prescription drugs and possession of drug paraphernalia.
+Jason George Massman is charged with the class B felony of ongoing criminal conduct, class D felonies of falsifying public documents and forgery, and the misdemeanors of unlawful possession of prescription drugs and possession of drug paraphernalia.

 He was incarcerated in the Fayette County Jail.

 According to a news release from the Fayette County Sheriff, the arrest came after a two-week long investigation the culminated in a search of 1009 State St. in Clermont.
 Counterfeit money — in denominations of $5, $10, $20 and $50 that had matching serial numbers — had been discovered in communities throughout Fayette County.